-All other stormwater management projects shall adhere to the standards as specified in Chapter 62-220, Florida Administrative Code (rules of the Florida Department of Environmental Protection) and Chapter 40B-4 and 40B-400, Florida Administrative Code (rules of the Suwannee River Water Management District), as effective on the date of adoption of this comprehensive plan.
+All other stormwater management projects shall adhere to the standards as specified in Chapter 62-220, Florida Administrative Code (rules of the Florida Department of Environmental Protection) and Chapter 40B-4 and 40B-400, Florida Administrative Code (rules of the Suwannee River Water Management District), as amended.

-Any development exempt from Chapter 62-330, 40B-4, and 40B-400, as cited above, and which is adjacent to, or drains into a surface water, canal, or stream, or which enters a ditch which empties into a sinkhole, shall first allow the runoff to enter a grassed swale designed to percolate 80 percent of the runoff from a three year, one hour design storm within 72 hours after a storm event.
+Any development exempt from Chapter 62-330, 40B-4, and 40B-400, Florida Administrative Code, as amended, and which is adjacent to, or drains into a surface water, canal, or stream, or which enters a ditch which empties into a sinkhole, shall first allow the runoff to enter a grassed swale designed to percolate 80 percent of the runoff from a three year, one hour design storm within 72 hours after a storm event.